If you get injured in any sort of Florida car accident, you’re going to need to do a few things.

 While it may be early days to determine how much your case is worth, your lawyer can give you an idea if it’s worth pursuing.
 They won’t have a good idea of what it’s worth until they know just how bad your injuries are.

-You want to have an attorney in place before you file your insurance claim.
+You want to have a personal injury attorney in place before you file your insurance claim.
 The insurance company will take you more seriously if you have a lawyer.
 If not, they’ll try to take advantage of you.

 The next thing you need to do is file your insurance claim.
 Your Navarre auto accident attorney can help do this.
 They’ll reach out to the insurance negotiator to try to get your claim paid.
 If you’re lucky, they’ll pay your claim right away.
 If this is the case, you’ll get your check within a week or two.